SamDeMario-lab/NanoBlot/To_do.md

 ## Code

-### Add checks for user input file format
-check for /t and spaces
-correct number of columns

 ## Logistic

 ### Add example datasets I'm gunna do this last so I can use it to test stuff.